Schoolhouse.world: peer tutoring, for free.

 View Profile

-I'm a high school student, and thrilled to join the Schoolhouse community!
+I'm a current senior in high school, and thrilled to join the Schoolhouse community!
 Some of my favorite subjects are biology and mathematics, and my favorite pastimes include playing my violin, debating, and curling up with a nice H.G.
-Wells novel. :) Happy to help out with: - AP Biology - AP Calculus AB - AP Psychology - AP Language and Composition - AP Environmental Science - The SAT (R&W and Math) (The gorgeous profile picture is credited to @Mattis L LOL)
+Wells novel. :) Happy to help out with: - College applications! - AP Biology - AP Calculus AB - AP Psychology - AP Language and Composition - AP Environmental Science - AP United States Government & Politics - The SAT (R&W and Math)

 ✋ ATTENDANCE POLICY